folio-org/okapi/doc/guide.md

 way, supporting modules like authentication or logging can be tied to some or all requests.

+Note that we specify in the launchDescriptor how this module is supposed to be started.

 Then we post it as before:

 ```